 The following is sample language designed for a family situation where there is a spouse and/or one or more children who are minors, and where a significant portion of the decedent's assets consist of retirement plan assets such as qualified defined contribution retirement accounts or individual retirement accounts (both traditional and Roth).
-This beneficiary designation is designed to be used in connection with the sample language comprising a Designated Retirement Benefit Trust under Form 15\\\\, "Drafting for Retirement Assets."
+This beneficiary designation is designed to be used in connection with the sample language comprising a Designated Retirement Benefit Trust under Form 15, "Drafting for Retirement Assets."
 This language may not be appropriate for clients with tax planning wills or trusts which contain a marital deduction trust for the benefit of the surviving spouse.

-Primary Beneficiary : My spou se,, if my spouse si arvives me.
-Contingent Beneficiary: My de escendants, by represe entation (define ed below); p rovided, howe ever that if a separate Designated R etirement Benefit Tr ust is created for or a descend ant of mine u nde my last will and testament of dated, or under the [NAME O F REVOCA BLE TRUST] dated , such descendant's s share of the benefits sha all be paid to the trustee of such descendant's De esignated Retirement Benefit Trust.
+Primary Beneficiary: My spouse, , if my spouse survives me.

+Contingent Beneficiary: My descendants, by representation (defined below); provided, however, that if a Deferrable Retirement Benefit Trust is created under my last will and testament dated , such benefits shall be paid to the trustee of the Deferrable Retirement Benefit Trust.